Creyes17e/HW3-PwdGenerator/README.md

 Installation: Created a repo in github with a README.md.
 Through gitbash I cloned the repo I pulled and pushed the origin master to add pages and folders in github.
 I added and committed meaningful changes and updated the html, css, and js code.

-Credits: Google Fu, Tutorialspoint, W3Schools, My Bootcamp Instructor and TAs
+Credits: Google Fu, Tutorialspoint, W3Schools, My Bootcamp Instructor and TAs.